 In North Clackamas, almost all students who attend a specific group of neighborhood elementary schools eventually attend the same middle school, which then "feeds" into the same high school.
 That's why we call it a "feeder system!"
 Although it may vary for students attending one of our fabulous magnet, charter, or dual language immersion schools, it's a great way for us to give you an inside look at each school within one feeder system.
 This month?
 It's schools that all eventually feed into Adrienne C. Nelson High School!

-Happy Valley 5th Graders Master the Art of Persuasive Writing
+Happy Valley 5th Graders Explore the Art of Persuasive Writing

 In Ms. Petri's 5th-grade class, students are honing their persuasive writing skills.
 They explored how to craft a compelling topic, take a clear stance, and brainstorm effectively to support their claims.